 ERROR: permission denied to set parameter "gp_max_plan_size"

 A simple workaround to resolve the issue is to create a function as "SECURITY DEFINER" on the superuser account and grant the permission to the end-user.
 Below is an example.

 - Create the user

 flightdata=# create user noaccess ; NOTICE: resource queue required -- using default resource queue "pg_default" CREATE ROLE flightdata=# alter user noaccess with password 'noaccess'; ALTER ROLE

-- Created the function which modify the parameter as super user.
+- Created the function which modifies the parameter as superuser.

 flightdata=# CREATE OR REPLACE FUNCTION plan_size_check() flightdata-# RETURNS boolean AS $body$ flightdata$# BEGIN flightdata$# execute 'set gp_max_plan_size to ''1kB'''; flightdata$# return 0; flightdata$# END; flightdata$# $body$ flightdata-# LANGUAGE plpgsql flightdata-# SECURITY DEFINER flightdata-# VOLATILE flightdata-# RETURNS NULL ON NULL INPUT; CREATE FUNCTION Grant permission flightdata=# GRANT EXECUTE ON FUNCTION plan_size_check() TO noaccess; GRANT

 - Connect as the user and set the parameter via the function